adarwoo/modbus_relay/docs/user_manual.md

 ## Device control registers

 These register share the holding registers mapping address space but are write-only.
-This group of register allows controlling the EStop and the controller device.
+This group of register allows controlling the EStop and the device device.

 > [!NOTE]
 > These registers are write only.